Astros vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .476 with a double, three home runs, three walks and six RBI.
+- Devers has hit safely in five games in a row.
+In his last five games he is batting .478 with a double, three home runs, two walks and six RBI.

 Devers Recent Games